 Prerequisite: ECE 10A-B-C and ECE 10AL-BL-CL or ECE 2A-B-C with a minimum grade of C- in each of those courses; open to both electrical engineering and computer engineering majors only.

-Not open for credit for those who have taken ECE 124A or ECE 122A.

-Introduction to high-performance digital circuit design techniques.
-Basics of device physics including deep submicron effects; device sizing and logical effort; Circuit design styles; clocking & timing issues; memory & datapath design; Low-power design; VLSI design flows and associated EDA tools
+Not open for credit for those who have taken ECE design techniques.
+Basics of device physics including deep submicron effects: device sizing and logical effort: Circuit design styles; clocking & timing issues; memory & datapath design; Low-power design; VLSI design flows and associated EDA tools